Keto vs Paleo, Mediterranean, and More: Which Diet Is Scientifically Best for You?

 | Sustainability | Low | Medium | High | High | Very low |

-After analyzing the data on keto vs paleo, Mediterranean, and others, the medical conclusion is that there is no universal “best” diet.
-The efficacy of a diet is largely determined by individual adherence, metabolic flexibility, and specific medical history.
+After reviewing the evidence on keto vs. paleo, Mediterranean, and other dietary approaches, there is no universal “best” diet.
+The effectiveness of a diet is largely determined by individual adherence, metabolic flexibility, and personal health history.

 2. For long-term health and prevention: Mediterranean